A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

 Recent methodologies increasingly use synthetic vision and language data across four primary functional paradigms.
 This trend is largely independent of the underlying generation backbone.
-These paradigms include supervised finetuning, preference based alignment and reward modeling, data curation and remediation for weak supervision, and evaluation centered on safety or structure.
+These paradigms include supervised fine-tuning, preference based alignment and reward modeling, data curation and remediation for weak supervision, and evaluation centered on safety or structure.
 In these contexts, synthetic image and text, video and text, and document vision and language samples serve not only as supplementary data but also as scalable supervision sources, explicit alignment signals, and controllable probes for assessing robustness and safety.

-\paragraph{Supervised Finetuning.} Significant research effort has been directed toward constructing large-scale and structured multimodal instruction datasets through synthetic captioning and automated prompt curation to drive supervised finetuning.
-Broadly speaking, these initiatives scale supervised finetuning along two principal axes.
+\paragraph{Supervised Fine-tuning.} Significant research effort has been directed toward constructing large-scale and structured multimodal instruction datasets through synthetic captioning and automated prompt curation to drive supervised fine-tuning.
+Broadly speaking, these initiatives scale supervised fine-tuning along two principal axes.
 The first axis is modality coverage, which extends from static images to video.
 The second axis is semantic granularity, which progresses from generic captions to instance-level and OCR-aware instructions.
 Advancements along both of these axes have demonstrated strong correlations with improvements in downstream performance.

 In the video domain, LLaVA-Video-178K introduces a largely synthetic instruction-following corpus that was assisted by GPT-4o and included human involvement in the pipeline.
 This dataset comprises detailed captions, open-ended question answering, and multiple-choice tasks, which yields consistent improvements in video large multimodal model training \citep{zhang2024llavavideo}.
 To address text-rich imagery, TextSquare, also known as Square-10M, leverages closed-source multimodal LLMs to scale synthetic image and text instructions to the order of tens of millions.
-When this approach is utilized for large-scale supervised finetuning, it exhibits near-monotonic performance gains relative to the scale of the data \citep{tang2024textsquare}.
+When this approach is utilized for large-scale supervised fine-tuning, it exhibits near-monotonic performance gains relative to the scale of the data \citep{tang2024textsquare}.